drossDS/Humor_Identification_with_NLP/README.md

 ![Confusion Matrix](images/conf_matrix_stack.png)

 # 5 - Abridged Discussion of Results
+The full results dicsussion can be found in the fourth code notebook.

 While the model did produce very good results for a 'bag or words' model it is likely sucessful in classifying article titles due to the subject-matter discussed in each of the subreddits.
 The image bellow shows the word counts (producedd by CountVectorizer) with stop words (ex. 'a', 'and', 'the', 'in', etc.) removed.
 It can be seen that the most popular words refelct drastically different subjects.

 ![Word Counts](images/word_counts_cvec_nsw.png)